 40 - 60

 40 - 55

 45 - 60

 Best Cordless String Trimmer Reviews

-Our choice for best battery string trimmer has to go to the CGT400 CGTSD from CORE.
+Our choice for best battery string trimmer has to go to the XRU09PT from Makita.
 The awesome power, long run time and reasonable pricing make it our top choice.

-The battery voltage is only 21V but the specially designed motor delivers power you normally only get from higher voltage cordless trimmers.
+The battery voltage is only 18V but it uses two of these in series to deliver 36V to the motor.
+The specially well designed motor and high capacity batteries deliver power you normally only get from higher voltage cordless trimmers.

 The trimmer head is a dual line bump feed and uses 0.095” line.
 It comes supplied with a charger and a power cell that will give you up to 70 minutes of use which is about the best we’ve seen from a battery powered weed eater.